probe7yogesh/myFirstProject/README.md

 I'm Yogeshwaran.s, Senior software engineer and I has more than 6 years of experience in the development.
 I also expertise in UI/UX.

+Exploring git on my local:
+- Created new branch
+- Edited the README file from local.